 Hotel type Definition Standard An establishment whose main function is to provide accommodation for travellers.
 Each guest room has their own shower and toilet facilities.
 Bedding, towels, soap are included in rooms rates.
 Housekeeping is available daily for guests.
 Suite A hotel where "suites" typically include self-contained bathroom, kitchen facilities and multiple rooms under the same room number.
 Rooms do not have laundry facilities within individual suites.
 Boutique A small stylish hotel, with no more than 100 rooms and highly personal service.
 Typically situated in a fashionable urban location.
 Business/ Conference Hotels geared toward hosting meetings, incentives, conferences and exhibitions (MICE).
 Typically large numbers of function room seats and multiple spaces available for booking.
-Gaming/casino o A hotel that also provides gambling (casino) facilities.
-An establishment meeting the criteria of a hotel but also provided apartment An establishment meeting the criteria of a hotel but also provided apartment fridge and kitchen sink, dining table and chairs with crockery a cutlery for each guest.
-The kitchen must include a microwave or electric frypan with utensils.
-Dustpan/brush and broom or v are also provided.
-The apartment must include laundry facilities individual suites.
+Gaming/casino A hotel that also provides gambling (casino) facilities.
+Serviced apartment An establishment meeting the criteria of a hotel but also providing a fridge and kitchen sink, dining table and chairs with crockery and cutlery for each guest.
+The kitchen must include a microwave, hot plate or electric frypan with utensils.
+Dustpan/brush and broom or vacuum are also provided.
+The apartment must include laundry facilities within individual suites.
 Ski and spa A hotel located near a ski or spa (hot spring) area that may provide additional services for users, e.g. lockers, other seating areas.